Qinglin's blog

 After passing through the forest, I saw the sea.

-No one shared this view with me.
+There was no one to share this view with me.